Description

 Program of Luxor Dendera Tour El Gouna

-• Secondly, after taking all comers, the bus will be direct to the city of Qena, passing the town of Safaga.
+- Secondly, after taking all the passengers, the bus will go directly to Qena, passing the town of Safaga.
 The resort town of Safaga lies 45 miles south of Hurghada on the Red Sea coast.
 At the same time, Qena lies 220 km away in the Nile Valley.
-Accordingly, from the centre of El Gouna to Qena, the way will take about 4 hours.
+Accordingly, the journey from the centre of El Gouna to Qena will take about 4 hours.

 Schedule in Qena

-• Once you arrive at the city of Qena, you will start a visit to the Temple of the goddess Hathor.
+- Once you arrive in Qena, you will visit the Temple of the Goddess Hathor.
 This Temple impressively stands in Dendera – a village near Qena.
 It is a complex of temples and buildings.
 Your guide will begin with an explanation of the place.
 Then he will show you the frequently visited sites of this large complex.
 The complex itself contains different temples and buildings.
 Your guide will have a task to show you all these temples and give you free time to take pictures.

 Agenda in Eastern Luxor

-• Then, you start a boat picnic through the Nile with a visit to Banana Island.
-It is an additional program; you can order it through us in advance!
-Once the Nile picnic ends, you will find yourself in Western Luxor – the City of the Dead.
+- Then, you start a boat picnic through the Nile with a visit to Banana Island.
+This is an additional program; you can order it through us in advance!
+Once the Nile picnic ends, you will find yourself in Western Luxor, the City of the Dead.

 Timetable in Western Luxor

-• In Western Luxor, the trip continues with a visit to the Colossi of Memnon.
-These Colossi are the two exquisite statues that stand at the Temple of Amenhotep III entrance.
+- In Western Luxor, the trip continues with a visit to the Colossi of Memnon.
+These Colossi are the two exquisite statues at the entrance to the Temple of Amenhotep III.
 Of course, your guide shows you these statues.
 Then, he gives you free time to take a picture.

-• Further, you head to the beautiful Temple of Queen Hatshepsut.
+- Further, you head to the beautiful Temple of Queen Hatshepsut.
 It is the great Temple that lies in Deir el-Bahary.
-The Ancient Egyptian builders cut it amazingly into the rock, consisting of three floors.
+The ancient Egyptian builders cut it amazingly into a rock with three floors.
 Around this Temple, you will see all sorts of tombs and other temples.
-Next to the Temple of Hatshepsut lie the temples of Thutmose III and Amenhotep Neb Hept Ra.
+Next to the Temple of Hatshepsut lie the temples of Thutmose III and Amenhotep.
 Once again, your guide provides information and free time to inspect the place.

-• Onwards, the next point of this program will allow you to watch how artisans prepare statues in antiquity.
+- The next point of this program will allow you to watch how artisans prepared statues in antiquity.
 Indeed, you can get an idea about this handicraft work in the alabaster factory.

 Home Back